chainbase-labs/manuscript-core/README.md

 - Produce it to the output topic.
 - Automatically checkpoint processed messages and state for resiliency.
 - Scale using Kafka's built-in consumer groups mechanism.

-### Deployment
-You can run Quix Streams pipelines anywhere Python is installed.

-Deploy to your own infrastructure or to [Quix Cloud](https://quix.io/product) on AWS, Azure, GCP or on-premise for a fully managed platform.
-You'll get self-service DevOps, CI/CD and monitoring, all built with best in class engineering practices learned from Formula 1 Racing.

-Please see the [**Connecting to Quix Cloud**](https://quix.io/docs/quix-streams/quix-platform.html) page to learn how to use Quix Streams and Quix Cloud together.

 ## Roadmap 📍